The Last Kingdom of Al Andalus (The Play)

 TEODEMIRO.

-Because, I did not have the weaponry that was being asked by the nobleman.
+Because I did not have the weaponry requested by the nobleman.

 MUHAMMAD.